 A wide network of collaboration is working, including a large number of local, national, and foreign research centers, as well as technological advanced private and public structures.
-The synergy with local research centers and university are optimal.
+The synergy with local research centers and university is optimal.

 IFN Trento is one of the actors of the “Trentino system for research and high education” and successfully operates in this framework driven by specific agreements and committees:

 Framework agreement between Autonomous Trento Province (PAT) and National Research Council (CNR)

 Framework agreement between National Research Council (CNR) and Bruno Kessler Foundation (FBK)

 Framework agreement between National Research Council (CNR) and University of Trento

 Scientific and Technical Committee CNR-FBK

 Memorandum of Understanding between IFN and Physics Department of University of Trento